nucypher/nucypher/docs/source/application_development/testnet.rst

+.. _lynx-testnet:

 =============
 Lynx Testnet
 =============

-NuCypher provides a public Long-Term Support testnet running on the ethereum Goerli testnet as a stable playground for application development and network users (e.g., Alices wishing to create sharing policies, grant & Retrieve, etc.).
+NuCypher provides a public Long-Term Support testnet running on the Ethereum Goerli testnet as a stable playground for application development and network users (e.g., Alices wishing to create sharing policies, grant and retrieve, etc.).

 .. note::